+- 1. Touch ...

+- 2. Touch 🔍

-- 1. Swipe up from the bottom of the Home screen and touch •. - 2.
-Slide the Enable/Disable Switch to the OFF position.
-The button changes to OFF. - Touch O.
+- 3. Slide the Enable/Disable Switch to the OFF position.
+The button changes to OFF.

+- 4. Touch O.

 RxLogger

 RxLogger is a comprehensive diagnostic tool that provides application and system metrics.
 It allows for custom plug-ins to be created and work seamlessly with this tool.
 RxLogger is used to diagnose device and application issues.
 Its information tracking includes the following: CPU load, memory load, memory snapshots, battery consumption, power states, wireless logging, cellular logging, TCP dumps, Bluetooth logging, GPS logging, logcat, FTP push/pull, ANR dumps, etc. All logs and files generated are saved onto flash storage on the device (internal or external).